How To Protect Your Content In WordPress

-Some of the more common reasons for protecting content on your site include:
+Some of the more common reasons for protecting content on your posts and pages include:

-- You want to provide information to users only after they have made a purchase on your site (e.g. downloadable info products)
+- To provide information only after users have made a purchase on your site (e.g. downloadable info products).

 - And more.

 WordPress Content Protection Method #1: Deep-Nested Content

-This method is more about ‘hiding’ your file inside a deep-nested post or page than actually ‘protecting’ it from unauthorized users.
+This method is more about ‘hiding’ your files inside a deep-nested post or page than actually protecting them from unauthorized users.